Front-end post editing is easy breezy with USP Pro. This quick post explains how to make it happen.

 USP Pro focuses on front-end post-submission.
 After posts are submitted, they are treated just like any other WordPress post.
 So you can use any plugins that are necessary for other post-related functionality.
 Like front-end editing for example.
 I’ve tested the following front-end editor plugins and they seem to work great with USP Pro and any default WP theme (results may vary for other themes):

-- Tinder Editor (404 link removed 2016/02/02) — this plugin works in some themes but not others.
+- Tinder Editor — this plugin works in some themes but not others.
 Needs more work but could do the job depending on your theme.
 Works a little differently, displays the “edit” link on the WP Toolbar.
-Update: this plugin has been removed from the WP Directory.
+Update: this plugin has been removed from the WP Directory, but is still available at Github.

 - Front-end Editor — This plugin is one of the best, very simple and effective plugin for enabling front-end post editing.
 Lots of useful features like autosave, shortcuts, contextual tools, “Add Media” button, and Featured Images.